pstolarz/OneWireNg/README.md

 Platform classes have a public constructor allowing to create 1-wire service for a particular platform (see [above](#architecture-details)).

+NOTE: For the convenience there has been provided `OneWireNg_CurrentPlatform.h` header which tries to detect platform the compilation is proceeded and:
+ * include proper platform class header,
+ * assign `OneWireNg_CurrentPlatform` macro-define to the detected platform class.

+Refer to `examples/Dallas_Temperature` example for the usage details.

 ## Usage

 Refer to `examples` directory for usage details.
 For API details refer to sources